 Assuming you have gotten yourself a new tank, otherwise I hope you had a great time cleaning the old tank setup.
 I spend an entire day removing substrate from the previous setup and bleaching the tank.

 It is perfectly safe to bleach the tank!
 Do not use detergent.
 There are plenty of people giving out formula on bleach to water ratio.
 For me, I emptied 2 litres of bleach and fill up this 100 litre tank.
 You can tell if there’s bleach in the water by smelling on the residue on your hand.
-If you can smell bleach it is good enough.

 To remove the bleach later on, simply use your usual chlorine neutraliser like the Seachem Prime/Safe.
 I use Safe as it is only a fraction of the cost of Prime, but it is in powder form.